crashoverride777/swifty-music/README.md

 # Set-Up

-- Add the MusicManager.swift file to your project.
+- Add the SwiftyMusic.swift file to your project.
 - Add your music tracks to your project

 Create an extension of FileName to add your music file names in your project.